-Following the first month of the school year and a busy month in February with the Anniversary of the National Apology and Sorry Day, March is a good month for further curriculum and activity planning.
+Following a busy month in February with the Anniversary of the National Apology and Sorry Day, March is a good month for further curriculum and activity planning.
 This might be a good time to set up a school NAIDOC committee and seek out local and state funding opportunities to support your events and activities.
-The national NAIDOC Theme for 2019 is 'Voice Treaty Truth, Let's Work Together for A Shared Future'